Skip to main content

 }

-The ReactWebViewManager extends the SimpleViewManager class from react and implements the CustomWebViewManagerInterface, generated by Codegen.
+The ReactWebViewManager extends the SimpleViewManager class from React and implements the CustomWebViewManagerInterface, generated by Codegen.

 It holds a reference of the CustomWebViewManagerDelegate, another element generated by Codegen.